 Efflorescence will only stop forming when the migration of moisture through the substrate stops.
 Unless the source of the water (moisture) causing the efflorescence is traced and eliminated (if possible) then it is highly likely that the salts will continue to reappear over time.
 Failure to remove the source of water ingress allows more efflorescence to form, resulting in subsequent damage to the existing paint coating system.

 Some paint coating systems may have varying levels of resistance to efflorescence or alkalinity however there are no guarantees or warranty.
-Remove all efflorescence where ever possible.
+Remove all efflorescence wherever possible.

-In severe cases, remove alkaline salts by dry brushing with a stiff bristled brush followed by a stronger acidic solution (35% commercial grade calcium chloride mixed 1 part to 3 parts water) should be applied by an experienced contractor, to chemically remove/neutralize the alkaline salts then allow to dry for 48 hours.
+In severe cases, remove alkaline salts by dry brushing with a stiff bristled brush followed by a stronger acidic solution (35% commercial grade hydrochloric acid mixed 1 part to 3 parts water) should be applied by an experienced contractor, to chemically remove/neutralise the alkaline salts then allow to dry for 48 hours.

 Treatment with calcium chloride solution would NOT be necessary on concrete floors that are to be diamond ground, shot blasted or acid etched in order to provide a base for sound adhesion of coatings.

 Painted surfaces already damaged by efflorescence must NOT be repainted until the source of the moisture is identified and eliminated or blocked (by waterproofing).
 It may be necessary to engage the services of a qualified waterproofing specialist.

 The damaged paint will need to be totally removed by mechanical means and chemical stripping.
 The whole surface should then be washed with mild acid solution as described above, rinsed and allowed to dry.
 Check that the moisture content of the substrate is less than 10%.

 When the surface is sound, clean, dry, free from mould and algae and ready for painting it would be wise to select an alkali-resistant sealer and appropriate topcoats.